Bid Process Sample Clauses

 Bid Process.
 A. The shift bid process will be conducted semi-annually.
 The bid will be conducted by seniority within the agency per classification and/or rank.

 Bid Process.
 Instructors released on a full-time basis shall have priority over the available training dates according to their seniority.
 Extra training dates added during a month shall be assigned first to instructors released on a full-time basis and who have not reached their hourly maximum for that month, and this, in reverse order of seniority.
-Subsequently, if the training needs have not been met using the instructors released on a full-time basis, training dates shall be assigned to the other instructors on the list according to their seniority.
+Subsequently, if the training needs have not been met using the instructors released on a full- time basis, training dates shall be assigned to the other instructors on the list according to their seniority.
 An instructor shall be entitled to refuse only 1 assignment per month.
 An instructor who has 5 or more vacation days cannot be released full-time.

 Bid Process.
-Landlord will cause the Contractor to use commercially reasonable efforts to obtain at least three (3) bids from each qualified subcontractor for subcontracts anticipated to cost in excess of Three Hundred Fifty Thousand Dollars ($350,000.00) (each, a “Major Subcontractor”) in connection with the Landlord’s First Floor Expansion Premises TI Work, and shall share such bids with Tenant promptly after receipt thereof.
-Without limiting the generality of the foregoing, the selection of subcontractors for the Landlord’s First Floor Expansion Premises TI Work shall be conducted on an “open book” basis as between Landlord, Contractor and Tenant, and Tenant shall have the right to review all bid materials received by Contractor prior to the selection of each Major Subcontractor.
-Landlord and Contractor shall keep Tenant reasonably informed in the selection of the subcontractors for the Landlord’s First Floor Expansion Premises TI Work, provided that in the event of any disagreement between the parties, Landlord shall have the right, in its sole but reasonable discretion, and acting in good faith, to make all final determinations regarding the choice of each subcontractor.
+Landlord will cause the Contractor to use commercially reasonable efforts to obtain at least three (3) bids from each qualified subcontractor for subcontracts anticipated to cost in excess of Three Hundred Fifty Thousand Dollars ($350,000.00) (each, a “Major Subcontractor”) in connection with the Landlord’s Third Floor Expansion Premises TI Work, and shall share such bids with Tenant promptly after receipt thereof.
+Without limiting the generality of the foregoing, the selection of subcontractors for the Landlord’s Third Floor Expansion Premises TI Work shall be conducted on an “open book” basis as between Landlord, Contractor and Tenant, and Tenant shall have the right to review all bid materials received by Contractor prior to the selection of each Major Subcontractor.
+Landlord and Contractor shall keep Tenant reasonably informed in the selection of the subcontractors for the Landlord’s Third Floor Expansion Premises TI Work, provided that in the event of any disagreement between the parties, Landlord shall have the right, in its sole but reasonable discretion, and acting in good faith, to make all final determinations regarding the choice of each subcontractor.

 Bid Process.
 10.01.08.01 Work schedules / bid lines will be bid in classification seniority order.